telekom-mms/cmcc-operator/README.md

 [![build](https://github.com/Telekom-MMS/cmcc-operator/actions/workflows/build.yml/badge.svg)](https://github.com/Telekom-MMS/cmcc-operator/actions/workflows/build.yml)

-**Important** On June 11, 2024, this repo will move from T-Systems-MMS/cmcc-operator to Telekom-MMS/cmcc-operator.
+**Important** Since June 4, 2024, this repo has moved from T-Systems-MMS/cmcc-operator to Telekom-MMS/cmcc-operator.
 While Github will automatically redirect requests for the Git repo, the Helm repo URL has to be adjusted manually.

 In particular, you will need to update your Helm repo URL like this:
 ```shell